fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 Lastly so far we always assumed that we are getting the exact number of values take(4), take(2).
 However it's possible our flow may send out additional unexpected data.
 So we also need to test that this assumption is correct.

-I think the best place to start from is our most complicated test `whenFetchingRequestIsCalledAgain` since this is the one most likely add additional unexpected values.
+I think the best place to start from is our most complicated test `whenFetchingRequestIsCalledAgain` since this is the one most likely to add additional unexpected values.

 Luckily `async.isCompleted` is helpful here: We can check if the async actually finished, aka if it still suspended or complete.
 Alternatively when checking with values, we may use `async.getCompleted()` as well, since if a coroutine didn't finish properly it will throw an `IllegalStateException("This job has not completed yet")`.